 If you want to create content to make your clients’ eyes shine and your competitors green with envy, then this blog is made for you.

-And the good news is, you don’t need to invest in expensive software and influencers to give your content marketing the makeover it needs.
+And the good news is, you don’t need to invest in expensive software or a six-figure influencer to give your content marketing the makeover it needs.

 Read on to discover some of our favourite simple ideas to transform your content.